rluks/writing/thin-red-lines.md

 “You have a gun?!”, Peter watches in horror as Jake raises the gun and points it at him.

-Does Jake want to kill him?!
-Why?
+Why would Jake want to kill him?!
+It must be joke!
 What’s happening?!
 He frantically looks for a way out.
 There is nowhere to go.
 He can’t move.
 He begs for his life.

 Jake is unshaken by Peter’s pleas for mercy.
 An ugly misshapen smile on his face widens, “Thin red lines want me to.”